fbrowther/Pharmaceutical-Spending-Trend-by-OECD-Countries-Multipage-Plotly-Dash-Web-Application/README.md

 # The schema

-Attached is the schema used in our final database:
+Attached is the schema used in our final database and our final databased will be of a relational database structure containing data organised into tables:

 [Schemata](https://github.com/kass173/Project-2/blob/main/Gen_Rep_%20Games.sql).